KovaaK/SensitivityMatcher/README.md

 # Sensitivity Matcher

-This is a script that can be used to convert your mouse sensitivity between any 3D games without preemptive calculation.
+This is a script that can be used to transfer your mouse sensitivity between any 3D games with no calculation required.

 Run the script, then: